codefellows/code-301-prework/windows/git_bash.md

-# Heroku CLI and Postgres
+# Heroku CLI and Postgres for Git Bash

 This doc will help you get Heroku CLI and PostgreSQL setup on your machince.